Edinburgh Corporation Tramways

 Edinburgh Corporation Tramways inspectors 1924

 Two senior staff, in all probability inspectors, aboard Tramcar No 209 as it ascends the Mound on what would appear to be a trial run, dating the photograph to June 1924.
-Both men are wearing kepi-style caps with pom poms on top, along with the standard 'Tramways' cap badge.
-The greatcoat collars are edged in material of a contrasting colour to the main garment, and these also bear lettering of some description, most probably the grade, i.e., Inspector.
+Both men are wearing drooping-peak caps with pom poms on top, along with the standard 'Tramways' cap badge.
+The greatcoat collars are edged in material of a contrasting colour to the main garment, and these also bear lettering of some description, most probably the grade, i.e., 'Inspector'.
 The man seated in the interior is the General Manager, R Stuart Pilcher.

 Edinburgh Corporation Tramways inspector and trmaway crew